eliseaston/CV/README.md

 #### St Anne's College, Oxford University (2008 to 2012)

 - MA (Oxon) in Modern Languages (Spanish), 2;1
-- Academic scholar (translation: as a reward for achieving distinction in first-year exams, I had to wear a bigger and even more uncomfortable gown to wear for all following exams)
+- Academic scholar (translation: as a reward for achieving distinction in first-year exams, I had to wear a bigger and even more uncomfortable gown for all following exams)
 - Modern and medieval linguistics, translation and literature